Rhetoric, a Legacy, and Abandonment

 And man to man, they fought better and they believed in something, southern values, and they were not just a bunch of motley immigrants.

 And that was really pernicious because the truth of the matter, they had been beaten in every aspect.
+Their generals were not as good as the North.

-And you could make the argument that in those later battles with the Army of the West, you get a yeoman guy from Michigan or Indiana or Iowa, and they were as good or better fighters man for man than people in the Southern Army.
+you get a yeoman guy from Michigan or Indiana or Iowa, and they were as good or better fighters man for man than people in the Southern Army.

-And so, but nevertheless, they clung to that idea, and that made it very hard for them to realize how wrong this Civil War had been and how they had miscalculated.
+And so, but nevertheless, they clung to that idea, and that made it very hard for them to realize how wrong this civil war had been and how they had miscalculated.

 And that when you have that excuse, it's kind of like the Germans, you know, if we hadn't just gone into Russia, we would have won.